aws-samples/algorithmic-trading/README.md

 If you want to use AWS Data Exchange, you can download the following [dataset](https://aws.amazon.com/marketplace/pp/prodview-e2aizdzkos266#overview) for example.
 There are multiple options available, and we picked this for demonstration purposes.

 To download this dataset, complete a subscription request first where you provide the required information for Company Name, Name, Email Address, and Intended Use Case.
 Once the provider confirms the subscription, you can navigate to [AWS Data Exchange/My subscriptions/Entitled data](https://console.aws.amazon.com/dataexchange/home?#/entitled-data).
 Then choose the latest revision for this subscription, select all assets, and click on **Export to Amazon S3**.
-In the new window select the root folder of the S3 bucket that starts with "*algo-data-*".
+In the new window select the root folder of the S3 bucket that starts with "*algotrading-data-*".
 Then click on **Export** and wait until your export job is completed.

 In order to use this dataset for algorithmic trading, we want to standardize it to a CSV file with the following columns: **dt, sym, open, high, low, close, vol**.
 Once you have successfully exported the dataset, please run the the following Jupyter notebook to format the dataset and store it in the ***hist_data_daily*** folder of your S3 bucket.
 Go to [Amazon SageMaker/Notebook/Notebook instances](https://console.aws.amazon.com/sagemaker/home?#/notebook-instances), then click on **Open Jupyter** for the provisioned notebook instance.
 Run all the cells in **1_Data/Load_Hist_Data_Daily.ipynb**.